 If your insurer requires updates or reports, I will provide these in line with their guidelines.

-If you are considering using your insurance but are unsure of the process, you are welcome to contact me.
+If you’re considering using your insurance but are unsure of the process, you’re welcome to contact me.
 I can guide you on what information your insurer may need and how to request authorisation.

 If you would like to explore therapy through your insurance provider, please get in touch or speak with your insurer directly to begin the authorisation process.